 One of the topics our community members consistently ask us about is nutrition.
 It’s not an easy topic to address, though, because it has so many layers and there’s no one size fits all nutritional plan.
 Still, leaving it at that is not enough.
-So, we opened up our inbox and pulled together the 17 most common questions we’ve received in the past year about Parkinson’s nutrition, and we’ve done our best to answer them.
+In the first post in this series, we addressed the most important fact to know about Parkinson’s nutrition and in the final post, we’ll address how to experiment with your nutrition while living with Parkinson’s.
+In this post, we opened up our inbox and pulled together the 17 most common questions we’ve received in the past year about Parkinson’s nutrition, and we’ve done our best to answer them.

 We wish there were more definitive answers to these questions and that there was such thing as the one, proven nutritional plan that works for all people trying to live well with Parkinson’s, but that’s not the case.
 The best we can do for now, therefore, is share the research as it stands, suggest potential pathways for you to investigate with your care team and encourage you to find the optimal path for you, even if it takes some time and a fair bit of trial and error.